EasyOnHard/pokefetcher/README.md

 # Installation
 The program is just a Z Shell script, so you can just download it and use it as is, but you can also remove the extension, grant it execution privileges, and then add it to PATH to run it from anywhere.

-I am not a Linux wiz, so I don't want to give a full guide for saftey's sake, but here is what I have done:
+I am not a Linux wiz, so I don't want to give an `install.sh` for saftey's sake, but here is what I have done:

-`mv pokefetcher.zsh pokefetcher`
+`mv pokefetcher.zsh pokefetcher` (Or you can use the [this one](pokefetcher), which is already renamed)

 `chmod +x pokefetcher`